Abstracting Path Conditions: Dealing with Quantifiers

 \section{Dealing with Quantifiers}

-We can ask an SMT solver whether a computed necessary condition $\hat{\varphi}$ is satisfiable or not.
-If it is, we may further ask for a model.
-As we will see in Section~\ref{sec:apps}, such queries to a solver should be fast.
-Unfortunately, our experience with solvers shows that presence of quantifiers in $\hat{\varphi}$ usually causes performance issues.
-To overcome this issue, we introduce a transformation of $\hat{\varphi}$ into a quantifier-free formula $\hat{\varphi}^{K}$ that is implied by $\hat{\varphi}$ and thus remains necessary.
-The transformation is parametrized by $K\ge 0$.
+We can ask an SMT solver whether a computed necessary condition $\mathit{apc}$ is satisfiable or not.
+And if it is, we may further ask for some its model.
+As we will see in Section~\ref{sec:apps} such queries to a solver should be fast.
+Unfortunately, our experience with solvers shows that presence of quantifiers in $\mathit{apc}$ usually causes performance issues.
+Although SMT technology evolves quickly, we show in this section how to overcome this issue now by unfolding universally quantified formulae the looping conditions $\varphi^{\vec{\kappa}}$ are made of.